shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-05-01-commonjs-and-amd.markdown

 excerpt: ""
 ---

-Javascript has not been my strong area but currently i am working on `nodejs`.While working on that i got to know that nodejs follows `commonjs` module approach.So the question is what is this commonjs?
+Javascript has not been my strong area but currently i am working on `nodejs`.
+While working on that i got to know that nodejs follows `commonjs` module approach.So the question is what is this commonjs?
 But before starting that let me explain a few things :-

 How most developer write javascript code: